withastro/docs/src/pages/en/guides/typescript.md

 ## Type checking

-To see type errors in your editor please make sure that you have the [Astro VS Code extention](/en/editor-setup/) installed.
+To see type errors in your editor, please make sure that you have the [Astro VS Code extention](/en/editor-setup/) installed.
 Please note that the `astro start` and `astro build` commands will transpile the code with esbuild, but will not run any type checking.
 To prevent your code from building if it contains TypeScript errors, change your "build" script in `package.json` to the following:

 ```diff
 -    "build": "astro build",